Skip to content

 unfault graph function-impact <file>:<function>

-unfault review --uncommitted --llm
+unfault review --output json

 Terminal window